ttaggg/3dsmc_icp/README.md

 make
 ```

-### Building and running on Windows
+### Building and running on Windows and possibly Linux
-glog is added to the requirements.
+glog is added to the requirements for Windows.
 ```bash
 mv CMakeLists_win_linux.txt CMakeLists.txt
 mkdir build && cd build